Joint Tenants vs Tenants in Common

 Get Started with an expert broker to find out exactly how much you could borrow.

-A few things will still affect a joint application, regardless of tenancy type however.
+Get StartedHowever, a few things will still affect a joint application, regardless of tenancy type.

-• Bad credit: If one applicant has bad credit issues in their past, they may find that this affects the entire application.
+- Bad credit: If one applicant has bad credit issues in the past, they may find that this affects the entire application.

-• Stamp duty and first-time buyers: All applicants, whether tenants in common or joint tenants, need to be first-time buyers to take advantage of lower stamp duty rates.
+- Stamp duty and first-time buyers: To take advantage of lower stamp duty rates, all applicants, whether tenants in common or joint tenants, need to be first-time buyers.

-• Income source: It’s not always an issue, but getting a mortgage when self-employed can be more complicated.
-If one of the applicants runs their own business, it may potentially affect how much the joint mortgage could be.
+- Income source: It’s not always an issue, but getting a mortgage when self-employed can be more complicated.
+If one of the applicants runs their own business, it may affect how much the joint mortgage could be.

 Why choose one option over the other?

-There are advantages and disadvantages to both types of ownership.
-It’s important to consider all aspects before buying a property with another person, in relation to your own needs and circumstances.
+Both types of ownership have advantages and disadvantages.
+It’s important to consider all aspects before buying a property with another person in relation to your own needs and circumstances.

 Why choose joint tenancy